 - 1. Call to Order

 - 2. Citizen Comment

 - 3. Approval of the Agenda

 - 4. Approval of the Previous Meeting's Minutes

 - 5. Public Hearings (as necessary)

-- 6. Consent Agenda
+- 6. Consent Agenda (as necessary)

-- 7. Special Presentations
+- 7. Special Presentations (as necessary)

 - 8. Presentation of the Monthly Financial Report

-- 9. Approval of Budget Transfers Exceeding \$15,000
+- 9. Old Business Specific Matters Affecting the Service Authority

-- 10. Old Business Specific Matters Affecting the Service Authority
+- 10. New Business Specific Matters Affecting the Service Authority

-- 11. New Business Specific Matters Affecting the Service Authority
+- 11. Citizen Comment

 - 12. Matters from Members of the Service Authority Board

 - 13. Closed Session (as necessary)

 - 14. Adjournment